UesugiErii/tf2-PPO-atari/README.md

 environment.py used to create a environment that let agent do something , you can also customize the environment , like process state to speed up convergence

-agent.py contain a agent , as an intermediary to communicate with brain , store history data and calculate advantage(adv) and v_target(realv)
+agent.py contain a agent , as an intermediary to communicate with brain

-brain.py collect data from agent , give data to model after processing like one-hot
+brain.py collect data from agent , give data to model after processing like one-hot and calc adv,realv.....

 model.py calculate gradient , also record experimental data at the same time